SaloniPatil7/Quiz_App/README.md

    ( After running server.js in terminal open this in your browser **http://localhost:5000/proxy**)
     ->http://localhost:5000/proxy fetches all data for us.
-    ->this helps our frontend to fetch data without getting **cors** restriction error 3.Copy- cd Quiz_App
+    ->this helps our frontend to fetch data without getting **cors** restriction error
-   Open index.html in your web browser.
+3. Open index.html in your web browser.

 # How to Play
 ->Read the questions and select your answer and Submit It.